techidaily/site-ai-voice-clone/source/_posts/2024-approved-a-basic-guidebook-to-live-selling-in-todays-digital-world.md

  Wondershare Virbo is an AI-powered tool that is helping hundreds of users around the world generate AI videos in minutes without any technical skills.
 It helps to transform textual content into audio form with different AI algorithms.
 This**best free AI video generator** is developed with all the latest AI algorithms with a user-friendly and attractive UI/UX design.

  Virbo also offers a cloud storage feature to securely save all the projects and make them accessible on all devices.
 In addition, it supports around 120+ voices and languages to help its users increase their content reach to new audiences globally.
-It also has a powerful[AI script generator](https://virbo.wondershare.com/ai-script.html) function that can turn your ideas into compelling videos.
+It also has a powerful [AI script generator](https://virbo.wondershare.com/ai-script.html) function that can turn your ideas into compelling videos.

 ![virbo free ai video generator](https://images.wondershare.com/virbo/article/free-ai-video-generator-1.jpg)